arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SWCLK     | PA14_SWCLK_BOOT0_1       | SWD Clock              |
 | PF2       | PF2_NRST_1               | NRST                   |

-This header can be used to actuate the buzzer from an external 3.3 V source, to use the microcontroller pins for other purposes, or to reprogram the microcontroller using its SWD interface.
+This header can be used to actuate the buzzer from an external 3.3 V source, to use the dedicated I2C IC other purposes, or to reprogram the chip its SWD interface.
 These provide a place to mount header pins if desired.

-### Mechanical Information
+#### Mechanical Information

 ![](assets/BuzzMec.png)

-## Pixels
+### Pixels

 The PIXELS module includes eight LC8822-2020 RGB LEDs and uses the STM32C011F4 chip for digital communication, perfect for creating colorful displays and lighting effects in your projects.
-All of the modules that use dedicated I2C interface controller ICs have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.
+All of the modules that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.

-### Technical Specifications
+#### Technical Specifications

 | **Specification**   | **Details**                                         |
 |---------------------|-----------------------------------------------------|